true

 Schedule C calculates your net profit from self-employment.
 You must include this as income on your 1040 and use it on Schedule SE to calculate your self-employment tax.
 Your net profit is equal to the gross receipts you earned minus your deductible business expenses.
 The lower your net profit number is, the lower your self-employment tax bill will be.

-Therefore, to reduce your self-employment tax, you should be extremely thorough when preparing your Schedule C to ensure you deduct every possible business expense.
+Therefore, to reduce your self-employment tax, you should be extremely thorough when preparing your Schedule C to help ensure you deduct every possible business expense.
 Your business expenses need to be ordinary and necessary to operate your business to be deductible.
-They cannot be personal in nature.
+They can't be personal in nature.
 Common types of deductible business expenses include: